Total Wipeout

-Total Wipeout is a British game show, hosted by Richard Hammond and Amanda Byram, which first aired on the BBC on 3 January 2009.
+Total Wipeout is a British game show hosted by Richard Hammond and Amanda Byram which first aired on the BBC on 3 January 2009.
 In each episode, contestants competed in a series of challenges in an attempt to win £10,000.
 These challenges were based in large pools of water or mud and generally involved large assault courses that contestants had to cross.
-These were gradually eliminated over four rounds until one contestant remained, who won a £10,000 cash prize and a trophy.
+These were gradually eliminated over four rounds until one contestant remained, who won a £10,000 cash prize, except for the “Celebrity Specials,” in which the money was donated to the winner’s chosen charity.

 Total Wipeout was a licensed version of Wipeout, the Endemol show that originated in the United States in 2008, with the name slightly altered to avoid confusion with the BBC version of the earlier game show of the same name.
 The show originally ran for six series, including a special winter-themed series, from 3 January 2009 until 31 December 2012.
-In the summer of 2020, Top Gear presenters Freddie Flintoff and Paddy McGuinness hosted a six-episode best-of series, featuring the presenters narrating classic episodes of the show, called Total Wipeout: Freddie and Paddy Takeover.
+In the summer of 2020, Top Gear presenters Freddie Flintoff and Paddy McGuinness hosted a six-episode best-of series, featuring the presenters narrating shortened episodes of the show, called Total Wipeout: Freddie and Paddy Takeover.

 Format

-The show is hosted by Richard Hammond, who commentates as the contestants attempt to complete the challenges.
-He is also seen in a studio to provide certain links within the show.
+The show was hosted by Richard Hammond, who commentated as the contestants attempted to complete the challenges.
+He was also seen in a studio to provide certain links within the show.
 Although the main footage was filmed in Buenos Aires, Argentina, Hammond recorded his sections from a studio in England.
 Meanwhile, Amanda Byram interviewed the contestants during the show and remained on the sidelines as they made their way through the course.